Aelgiadi/tableComponent/README.md

 # Modular Table Component

 In the middle of 2020 I was tasked with creating a table component that is easily digestible and has the ability to be used in it's simplest form _(displaying rows of data)_ as well as handle complex use cases such as grouping, searching, sorting, and paging.
-By providing column configurations, the table determines how to do each use case.
+By providing column configurations, the table determines how to handle each use case.
 The only required props for the table component are the data set and a collection of columns.

 ## Goals